 Operating Trains Across State and International Borders Requires Many Partnerships

 Operating trains requires functional partnerships between Washington, Oregon, British Columbia, Amtrak, three railroads, international customs and border control agencies, and a train manufacturer for Amtrak Cascades trains to operate.
 These partnerships are managed through constant collaboration, service contracts and agreements.

 A corridor partnership agreement has been entered into between WSDOT and Oregon DOT.
 The states will work in partnership to develop a Pacific Northwest Rail Corridor Management Plan.
 This plan will guide development of the corridor and position both states for the best opportunities for funding and contract performance.

 Amtrak Cascades Performance

 Annual ridership continues to climb.
 836,234 passengers rode Amtrak Cascades in 2012.
-Over the last 17 years, ridership has shown steady growth nearly every year.
+Over the last 18 years, ridership has shown steady growth nearly every year.
 Farebox recovery, the amount of operations funding provided by ticket revenues, rests at a strong 59.5 percent.
 View the statistics.

 Amtrak Cascades is funded by ticket sales and a combination of state and federal funds.

 Washington State was awarded nearly $800 million in American Recovery and Reinvestment Act high-speed intercity passenger rail funds to deliver critical rail infrastructure improvements within the state.